-And with the Arthurian series concluding its first run on a brutal cliffhanger, fans will be desperate to see more.
-But will there be a Cursed season two?
-And how long will we have to wait until it’s released?
+And with the Arthurian series concluding its first run on a brutal cliffhanger, fans were desperate to see more.
+But we have bad news – Netflix has confirmed that Cursed has been axed after just one season.
+Read on for all the details.

 Cursed ending explained

-The first series ended with Langford’s Nimue shot full of arrows and sinking to what seemed like a watery grave, while Merlin (Gustav Skarsgård) regained his magic for a devastating attack before escaping.
+The first season ended with Langford’s Nimue shot full of arrows and sinking to what seemed like a watery grave, while Merlin (Gustav Skarsgård) regained his magic for a devastating attack before escaping.

 “I just hope that we would see a second season,” Skarsgård told RadioTimes.com.